Maschlax/MxTags/README.md

-# MxTags v0.9
+# MxTags v0.9.1
 A simple PlayerTags Plugin (Player suffixes) *Made by Maschlax*

 ## Important
 ### !!
 This plugin is 1.16+ only.
 ### !!
-This plugin might not work with a different database than MariaDB
+This plugin needs either a MySQL or MariaDB database

 ## Commands
 - /tag : Open tag selection GUI